 Raising thankful kids this a high priority in our family.
 These 25 thankfulness activities for kids will equip you to make gratitude a focus in your home.

 There is something special about celebrating and cultivating thankfulness in our children.
 As we all can attest to, having a grateful spirit can often dissuade feelings of discontent, sadness and frustration.
 Thankfulness can be a difficult character trait to grow in our children in today’s self oriented culture!

-25 Thankfulness Activities for Kids
+The Best Thankfulness Activities for Kids

 With this tree, your family can discuss things they are thankful for every day and make a beautiful keepsake of those thoughts.